lemotdesign/one-click-hugo-cms/site/content/what-kind-of-wood-do-termites-like/_index.md

       Think of it this way: Just as cows graze on grass, termites feast on wood.
 This gives termites access to cellulose, an essential component in plants, which many organisms can't digest.
 Cellulose is everywhere - from wood to paper, cardboard, and even books.
     heading: Why Wood is Termites' Favourite Dish
     imageUrl: img/termite-gut.png
+  - text: >-
+      Contrary to popular belief, termites don't shy away from hardwood.
+They're smart about selecting the most nutritious timber, aiming for efficient foraging and ensuring a balanced diet for the colony.
+Many Australians mistakenly believe their homes are made of hardwood, but it's often just eucalyptus.
+Although tougher than pine, eucalyptus is a termite delight.

+      Eucalyptus timber is highly attractive to termites and is used effectively in bait stations.
+While we're not implying that your home is a massive bait, to termites, it's a sumptuous buffet.

+      {{< youtube xWYY5tW5muQ >}}
+    heading: Busting the Hardwood Myth
+    imageUrl: img/fact-or-myths.jpg
 ---